veraison/go-cose/SECURITY.md

 New members are required to be active maintainers of Veraison projects who are willing to perform the responsibilities outlined above.
 The security team is a subset of the maintainers across Veraison sub-projects.
 Members can step down at any time and may join at any time.

-If at any time a security team member is found to be no longer be an active maintainer on active Veraison sub-projects, this individual will be removed from the security team.
+If at any time a security team member is found to be no longer an active maintainer on active Veraison sub-projects, this individual will be removed from the security team.

 ## Patch and Release Team